conan-io/docs/reference/tools/system/pip_manager.rst

 In this case, we want to locally embed the installation of a tool using pip and reuse it as a conan recipe.

-To do this, we need to install our tool using ``PipEnv install``, but in this case we will specify that we want it to create the virtualenv in the ``package_folder``.
+To do this, we need to install our tool using ``PipEnv.install()``, but in this case we will specify that we want it to create the virtualenv in the ``package_folder``.

 In this case, we ``don't need to call the PipEnv generate method`` because we're not going to use the tool within this recipe.